briggstwitchell/terminal_workshop/README.md

 | `echo [text]`            | `echo [text]`          | Display text in the terminal.                      |
 | `man [command]` | `[command] --help` | Shows the official manual page for a given command as well as options for the command. |

 _TIP_: Use `ctrl+r` to search your command history.
-You can also use `history` to get a view of your last several commands.
+You can also use `history` to get a view of your last several commands, and the up arrow pulls up your previous command executed.

 #### **Absolute** vs **Relative** paths
 > _**Absolute**_ paths always begin with a '`/`' character (ex. `/Users/Barney/Desktop`).
 On the other hand, _**relative**_ paths are always in relation to your current directory, so if you're in the director: `/Users/Barney/Documents` and then do `cd myFriends`, you'll navigate to `/Users/Barney/Documents/myFriends`.